 In the postcard below, Bertha Hansbury stands at the left.

 “After her graduation from the Detroit Conservatory of Music, Bertha Hansbury studied in Berlin, Germany for a year.
 1909.”

-Source: “Bertha Hansbury and Her Colleagues in Berlin, Germany (postcard),” E. Azalia Hackley Collection, Detroit Public Library, hk000991.
+Source: “Bertha Hansbury and Her Colleagues in Berlin, Germany (postcard),” Courtesy of the E. Azalia Hackley Collection, Detroit Public Library. ©Detroit Public Library.

 Getting a musical education in Germany (1909) by Jeff Bowersox is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at https://blackcentraleurope.com/who-we-are/.